-Since I suffer from Onychorrhexis, I thought that I’d take an opportunity to investigate and write about where my fingernails ridges came from and what, if anything, I can do about them.
+Since I suffer from onychorrhexis, I thought that I’d take an opportunity to investigate and write about where my fingernails ridges came from and what I can do to treat them.

-My research led me to the term “Onychorrhexis,” which simply means brittle nails, according to Dr. Joseph Jorizzo, a dermatologist and professor at Wake Forest University in Winston-Salem, N.C.
+My research led me to the term “onychorrhexis,” which simply means brittle nails, according to Dr. Joseph Jorizzo, a dermatologist and professor at Wake Forest University in Winston-Salem, N.C.
 When nails are brittle, they often split at the ends and have longitudinal ridging.
-The appearance of longitudinal ridging alone is referred to as onychorrhexis.
-The appearance of split ends alone is referred to as onychoschisis.
+The appearance of longitudinal ridging alone is referred to as onychorrhexis, whereas the appearance of split ends alone is referred to as onychoschisis.

-But many times a patient will have both together, making brittle nails a common complaint, according to Dr. Jorizzo.
+In many cases a patient will have both together, thus making brittle nails a common complaint, according to Dr. Jorizzo.
 Although a cause for split ends can sometimes be determined, many patients who want to know the specific cause for their onychorrhexis are disappointed to find that there isn’t one.

-While the most common cause of onychorrhexis is age, there are times when onychorrhexis is not the result of aging.
+While the most common cause of onychorrhexis is age, there are a few instances where onychorrhexis may results from other factors.
 When this is the case, doctors look for a systemic health problem that’s changing the structure of the nails.
 When the body’s systems are affected, the structure of the nail will also change.
 These health conditions, or their treatments, can cause a change in the protein makeup of the nail, which results in onychorrhexis.
-But it should be noted that these are MUCH less common causes of nail ridges!
-As Lawrence Gibson, M.D. and Dermatologist at the Mayo Clinic explained, “Vertical nail ridges are fairly common and nothing to worry about.”
+But it should be noted that these are much less common causes of nail ridges!
+As Lawrence Gibson, M.D., a dermatologist at the Mayo Clinic explained, “Vertical nail ridges are fairly common and nothing to worry about.”

 Vertical nail ridges extend from the cuticle to the tip of the nail.
 Vertical nail ridges often become more numerous or prominent with age, possibly due to variations in cell turnover within the nail.
 As we grow older, the levels of natural oil and moisture in our nail plates go on decreasing so the ridges often become prominent with age.